OipRDDinoSaric/ipc_linux_showcase/README.md

 # IPC Linux showcase

-Two processes with two threads showcase synchronization on Linux.
+Two processes of communication synchronization.
 For more information, see [task](./doc/Task.pdf).

 ## Building and running